-Picture the 2:30 PM wall β that moment when your chair feels like quicksand and the screen blurs.
-You refill your coffee.
-You check your phone.
-Neither helps.
+The 2:30 PM wall is not a character flaw โ it is a measurable physiological event.
+Core body temperature dips in the early afternoon as a predictable circadian trough, cerebral blood flow decreases slightly, and alertness follows.
 A structured 10-minute office protocol breaks this cycle in ways that a caffeine refill cannot, because the problem at 2:30 PM is not a caffeine deficit.
-It is a physiological one: core body temperature drops, cerebral blood flow decreases slightly, and alertness follows.
-The fix is movement β not random stretching, but a sequenced, timer-based protocol that produces a measurable cardiovascular response.
+The fix is movement โ not random stretching, but a sequenced, timer-based protocol that produces a measurable cardiovascular response and restores core temperature within the window your afternoon work demands it.

 Why Structured Beats Scattered: The Protocol Science